sourcegraph/handbook/content/departments/engineering/dev/process/cloud_processes.md

 A list of useful DB queries can be found in [useful DB queries](https://docs.google.com/spreadsheets/d/1Z1-7uJwtF2etZFeqTcJS4z9WcAjKlkCxt8HQ931D3dA).

-## Closing down an employee's organization on Sourcegraph Cloud
+## Closing down an organization on Sourcegraph Cloud

-If you have created an organization on Sourcegraph Cloud (in production) for yourself that you’ve been using for testing or learning, follow these instructions when it’s time to delete it:
+If you have created an organization on Sourcegraph Cloud, follow these instructions when it’s time to delete it:

 - Go to your organization settings page.
 You can access it from the top right menu where there's a link to your organization.